Microsoft Defender for Business requirements

 To access the Microsoft 365 Defender portal, users must have one of the following roles in Azure AD assigned:

-(1) Microsoft Intune is not included in the standalone version of Defender for Business.
-Intune can be added onto Defender for Business.
+Microsoft Intune is not included in the standalone version of Defender for Business, but Intune can be added on.
 Intune is included in Microsoft 365 Business Premium.

 Azure Active Directory (Azure AD) is used to manage user permissions and device groups.
 Azure AD is included in your Defender for Business subscription.